MicrosoftDocs/cpp-docs/docs/parallel/amp/reference/short-vector-traits-structure.md

 ---
 # short_vector_traits Structure

-short_vector_traits allows retrival of the underlying vector length and scalar type of a short vector type or a scalar type
+short_vector_traits allows retrieval of the underlying vector length and scalar type of a short vector type or a scalar type

 ## Syntax